shivamd20/docs/ref/hasura-microservices/notify/index.rst

 SMS
 ---

-Twilio, MSG91 or Naarad can be configured and enabled to send SMS.
+Twilio, MSG91 or Hasura-SMS-Gateway can be configured and enabled to send SMS.

 Twilio
 ^^^^^^